 The journals that follow come from my experiences of five decades of bushwalking with friends and family.
 They are accounts of bushwalks and kayak trips that range from long distance treks… occasionally arduous, through to easy day walks or maybe even just an a hour or two poking around in my sea kayak.
-For those of you addicted to blow by blow navigational track notes, track logs and lists of waypoints, look elsewhere.
+For those of you addicted to those interminable blow by blow navigational track notes, track logs and lists of waypoints, look elsewhere.
 But if you share a geographer’s enthusiasm for maps and journeys across landscapes, read on.
-I hope you find them informative and even entertaining.
+I hope you find them informative and perhaps entertaining.
 And as that great 16th century Dutch explorer, Abel Janszoon Tasman noted: ” He who might wish to know his country must first walk over it.”

 - The Green Gully Track: a journey through the ranges and gorges of world heritage-listed Oxley Wild Rivers.